Most journalists abide by a set code of ethics when reporting, but all too often, the ethical line can become blurry.

 For now, the line remains quite blurry when it comes to investigative journalism and reporting, ethics-wise.

-Mark Willacy told upstart that there is a need for a specific clause for investigative journalism, to ensure that no ethical lines are crossed, according to ABC journalist, Mark Willacy.
+There is a need for a specific clause for investigative journalism, to ensure that no ethical lines are crossed, according to ABC journalist, Mark Willacy.

 “I think there is probably a need for specific clauses within the existing code to deal with investigative journalism, particularly in this era of recording and surveillance devices such as our very own smart phones,” he said.